Noderrxyz/noderr-landing/THIRD_PARTY_CONTRIBUTION_SYSTEM.md

 ## Overview

-Noderrrr Protocol has a **contributor pathway** that allows external data scientists, quantitative researchers, and developers to contribute trading strategies to the Shadow Data Swarm™ and earn **20% profit share** if their strategies are approved and deployed.
+Noderr Protocol has a **contributor pathway** that allows external data scientists, quantitative researchers, and developers to contribute trading strategies to the Shadow Data Swarm™ and earn **20% profit share** if their strategies are approved and deployed.

 ## Contributor Pathway (8 Steps)

-1. **Join Noderrrr Community** - Discord, forums, GitHub
+1. **Join Noderr Community** - Discord, forums, GitHub
 2. **Access Shadow Data Swarm™** - Request contributor access
 3. **Develop Strategy** - Use Python/Rust, leverage AI tools (LLMs)
 4. **Submit for Testing** - Upload to Shadow Data Swarm™